Overview – varicose veins are swollen and enlarged veins that usually occur on the legs and feet

 Causes of varicose veins

-Blood is pumped from the heart to the rest of the body through arteries and returns to the heart through the veins.
-Blood from the lower legs and feet is propelled back to the heart by the heart pumping and by being pushed by the leg and foot muscles during walking and when the ankle is moved.
+Blood is pumped from our heart to the rest of our body through arteries and returns to the heart through our veins.
+Blood from our lower legs and feet is propelled back to the heart by the heart pumping and by being pushed by the leg and foot muscles as we walk and when our ankle is moved.

 - Symptomatic primary or symptomatic recurrent varicose veins

 - Lower limb‑ skin changes, such as pigmentation or eczema, thought to be caused by chronic venous insufficiency

 - Superficial vein thrombosis (characterised by the appearance of hard, painful veins) and suspected venous incompetence

 If you have open and healed venous leg ulceration (a break in the skin below the knee that has not healed within 2 weeks) you may also benefit from being referred to a vascular service for assessment of the extent of the venous disease and possible intervention or surgery..
 This vascular service assessment should include a duplex ultrasound to confirm the diagnosis of varicose veins and the extent of truncal reflux, and to plan treatment for people with suspected primary or recurrent varicose veins.